NUKnightLab/StoryMapJS/README.md

 #### Setup for working on the StoryMap editor

-There are a number of environment variables critical to working on the edior that are only available to Knight Lab staff and students.
+There are a number of environment variables critical to working on the editor that are only available to Knight Lab staff and students.
 Ask a staff member for this information if applicable.

 ## Contributing translations for new languages